Linda P. Fried: Aging research and programs

 Prior to Fried's work, frailty was an ambiguous medical term commonly referring to a number of ailments and disabilities.
 Fried developed biologically-based theory regarding the clinical presentation or phenotype of frailty and hypotheses regarding its etiology in dysregulation of genes and some physiologic systems.
 She has led scientific teams that developed an assessment tool and created a more concrete definition of frailty.
 Fried also instigated a number of key studies on the cause of frailty and has proposed and developed the idea of a frailty syndrome.
-Dr. Christine K. Cassel, president and chief executive officer of the American Board of Internal Medicine noted that Fried's work, “has become core knowledge and core teaching in every geriatric program” in the country.
+Christine K. Cassel, president and chief executive officer of the American Board of Internal Medicine noted that Fried's work, "has become core knowledge and core teaching in every geriatric program" in the country.

 In the early 1990s, Fried collaborated with the social activist Marc Freedman and others to design and develop a nationwide volunteer program called Experience Corps.
 The program trains adult volunteers, ages 55 and older, to improve the academic success of students in economically disadvantaged public elementary schools.
-Fried and Freedman codesigned the program to have a social impact with children and schools and as a public health intervention to improve the health of volunteers.
+Fried and Freedman codesigned the program to have a social impact with children and schools and as a public health intervention to improve the health of older-adult volunteers.
 A 2009 study using functional magnetic resonance imaging showed that participants experienced short-term gains in executive cognitive function compared with a control group.
 The program now exists in 19 cities across the United States under the aegis of AARP.

-In 2010, Fried was listed as the third most highly cited author in the field of geriatrics and gerontology.
-Her 2001 paper Frailty in older adults: Evidence for a phenotype, for example, has been cited 5,513 times.
+In 2012, The New York Times included her as one of 15 world leaders in science.

 Mailman School of Public Health

-As dean, Fried has led a major redesign of the School's MPH curriculum to reflect a new emphasis on interdisciplinary leaning based on a new vision of public health and health preservation and prevention for every stage of life.
+As dean, Fried led a major redesign of the School's MPH curriculum to reflect a new emphasis on interdisciplinary learning based on a new vision of public health and health preservation and prevention for every stage of life.
 The revised curriculum, which includes leadership training and case-study based instruction in applying theory to practice, debuted in the fall of 2012.
+Fried stepped down from her role as dean in 2025, but remains on faculty at the Mailman School of Public Health.

+Innovations

 In 2011, she was instrumental in bringing the International Longevity Center, a research and advocacy center on aging that was founded by the late Robert N. Butler, to Columbia University.
 Fried led the School to build the nation's first program in a school of public health on climate and health and graduate degrees in this field and established the Global Consortium on Climate and Health Education; she launched the Lerner Center for Public Health Promotion, Columbia Public Health Corporate Partnerships, the Program in Global Health Justice and Governance, established a leading program in Data Science for Health.
-Among many other innovations, Fried has led the school in creation of research and educational initiatives on obesity prevention, system science, and public health approaches to preventing incarceration.
+Among many other innovations, Fried has led the school in the creation of research and educational initiatives on obesity prevention, system science, and public health approaches to preventing incarceration.